c-zhou/polyGembler/README.md

 *Output*&nbsp;&nbsp;&nbsp;inferred haplotypes for a contig or scaffold

 *Command*

-Run the haplotype phasing algorithm.

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar haplotyper -i ${in_zip_file} -ex ${expriment_id} -c ${contig_str_id} -p 2 -f ${parent_sample_1}:${parent_sample_2} -D -o ${haps_out_dir}

 The program takes the zip file generated in the data preparation step and a contig/scaffold string id as input.
 User need to specify the ploidy and optionally the ids of parental samples if available. -D option tells the program to use the allele depth information, which is default.
-Otherwise user could run with -G option which utilises genotype information.
+Otherwise user could run it with -G option which utilises genotype information.
 The output file directory is specified with -o option and the output is a zip file starts with ${expriment\_id}.
+See XXX for the details about the output file.

 You can run multiple contigs/scaffolds simultaneously.

     $ java -jar polyGembler-${version}-jar-with-dependencies.jar haplotyper -i ${in_zip_file} -ex ${expriment_id} -c ${contig_str_id}:${contig_str_id2}:${contig_str_id3} -r true:false:false -s 0.05:0.1 -p 2 -f ${parent_sample_1}:${parent_sample_2} -D -o ${haps_out_dir}

-This is very similar to run with the single contig/scaffold.
-Multiple contigs/scaffolds are provided with string ids separated by ":".
+This is very similar to run it with the single contig/scaffold.
+Multiple contigs/scaffolds are provided with string ids separated by colons.
 As there could be different concatenation directions, -r option specifies if each contig/scaffold is in reverse direction or not.
 The default is not.
 The distances between the adjacent contigs/scaffolds are initialised with -s option, otherwise the program will generate them randomly.
 The distances could either be RFs or physical distances in base pair.
 The program will check these numbers.
 If all of them are smaller than 0.5, then they will be taken as RFs, otherwise physical distances.

 Expectation-maximisation (EM) algorithm is used for optimisation in construction of haplotypes, which could be trapped in local optima.
 Therefore, multiple independent runs should be performed to improve the accuracy.